clebert/pageobject/README.md

 - [@pageobject/selenium-adapter][repo-package-selenium-adapter] → [Selenium][selenium]

-**PageObjectJS is inspired by a Facebook talk at the SeleniumConf Berlin 2017.**
+**PageObjectJS is inspired by a Facebook talk at the SeleniumConf Berlin.**

 [![Facebook Talk][facebook-talk-image]][facebook-talk-video]